Adding fighting and poison to a murder mystery party

 (I’m not sure if they were looking for games that had combat, or games without combat.
 Not that it matters.)

 Includes rules for combat.
+Includes combat

 Includes rules for the use of poison.
+Includes poison

 No combat, no poison.
-No combat, no poison.
+No combat no poison

 One character will die during the game, and will be replaced with a new character for that guest.
+One character will die during the game, and will be replaced with a new character for that guest.

 We also have our standard rules (combat, poisoning, pickpocket, capturing and arrest) which anyone can use—either for their own games, or to add to a game that doesn’t normally use those rules.